yorphos/life-in-bloom/docs/roadmap/sprint-planning.md

    - Review and update the product backlog
    - Ensure stories are properly sized and prioritized
-   - Clarify acceptance criteria
+   - Clarify acceptance criteria for each task

 2. **Capacity Planning:**

-   - Consider team availability (vacations, meetings, etc.)
+   - Consider personal availability and energy levels
-   - Account for non-development tasks
+   - Account for non-development tasks (admin, planning, etc.)
-   - Be realistic about velocity
+   - Be realistic about velocity as a solo developer

 3. **Dependencies:**
    - Identify dependencies between tasks
-   - Plan work to minimize blocking issues
+   - Sequence work to minimize blocking issues
-   - Prepare contingency plans for critical dependencies
+   - Prepare alternative tasks to work on if blockers occur

 ### During Sprint Planning

 1. **Goal Setting:**

-   - Establish a clear sprint goal
+   - Establish a clear, focused sprint goal
-   - Ensure the team understands the purpose of the sprint
+   - Keep the goal visible during the sprint
    - Connect tasks to the overall project vision

 2. **Task Breakdown:**

-   - Break down stories into specific tasks
+   - Break down stories into specific, manageable tasks
-   - Ensure tasks are small enough (1-2 days of work)
+   - Ensure tasks are small enough (ideally 1 day or less)
-   - Assign clear owners for each task
+   - Group similar tasks for efficiency (e.g., all UI work together)

 3. **Commitment:**
-   - Team should commit to the sprint backlog
+   - Be honest about what can realistically be accomplished
-   - Avoid overcommitting
+   - Avoid overcommitting to prevent burnout
-   - Leave buffer for unexpected issues
+   - Leave buffer for unexpected issues and challenges

 ### During the Sprint

-1. **Daily Stand-ups:**
+1. **Daily Progress Check:**

-   - Focus on progress toward sprint goal
+   - Brief daily review of progress toward sprint goal
-   - Identify blockers quickly
+   - Identify any blockers or challenges early
-   - Adjust plans as needed
+   - Adjust plans as needed based on progress

 2. **Visibility:**

-   - Keep the sprint board updated
+   - Keep a visual task board to track progress
-   - Track progress visually
+   - Update task status regularly
-   - Highlight risks and issues
+   - Document issues and decisions for future reference

-3. **Collaboration:**
+3. **Focus & Balance:**
-   - Encourage pair programming for complex tasks
+   - Minimize context switching between different types of tasks
-   - Hold design reviews for critical components
+   - Balance creative and technical work to maintain energy
-   - Maintain open communication channels
+   - Take regular breaks to maintain productivity and perspective

 ---